ShahramShakiba/Apple-inspired/README.md

 <br/><br/>

 > _Which Concepts Have I Covered_:
-01. _Install all dependencies such as 'Vite', 'React.js', 'Tailwind CSS', 'GSAP' and 'Three.js'_
+01. _Install all dependencies such as 'Vite', 'React.js', 'Tailwind CSS', 'GSAP', 'Three.js', 'react-three/drei' and 'react-three-fiber'_
 02. _Utilizing Videos for the Hero section to have a dynamic experience_
 03. _Build a Video Carousel Component, a custom video slider with progress tracking_
 04. _Utilizing "scrollTrigger" to schedule playing the video_
 05. _Utilizing "useGSAP" along with "onLoadedMetadata" property to play the videos_
 06. _Handle the Progress duration exactly as Video duration_
 07. _Animate the Video slider using GSAP animations_
-08. __
+08. _Create a custom component for rendering our Models using react three fiber_
 09. __
 10. __